 Something to consider.

 Selous is Africa's largest game reserve and is almost three times bigger than the Serengeti.
-However, this is somewhat of a misrepresentation as most of the southern part of the reserve is demarcated as private hunting concessions.
-Don't be put off though, as most safaris are focused around the Rufiji River and the northern savannah, far from these hunting concessions.
+However, this is somewhat of a misrepresentation as most of the southern part of the reserve is demarcated as private concessions.
+Don't be put off though, as most safaris are focused around the Rufiji River and the northern savannah, far from such areas.

 There are plenty of ways to see the wildlife.

 We recommend two or three days in Selous.
 This should give you time to do and see everything while keeping the tranquil vibe.
-Another highlight is the excellent night time drives, a roving spotlight unveiling who is out hunting in the spooky darkness.
+Another highlight is the excellent night time drives, a roving spotlight unveiling who is out in search of food in the spooky darkness.
 Just like at the lodges, you can be guided by sounds and the seductive lullaby of the wild.

 The range of activities is a rarity for a Tanzanian national park and a prime reason why Selous will appeal to so many different visitors.
 It allows you to enjoy a classic game viewing experience, filled with both expressive scale and intricate details.